peatfaerie/mkgmap-docker/README.md

 # mkgmap-docker
-Docker image with mkgmap based on Eclipse Temurin JRE 19

-This is a JRE docker image with mkgmap and gpsbabel cli, with mkgmap as an entrypoint.
+This is a Eclipse Temurin JRE 19 based docker image with mkgmap and gpsbabel cli, with mkgmap as an entrypoint.

 Example usage:
 ```